Thdepas/Get_the_flixup/README.md

 ----

-Python script to download torrents from [t1337x](https://1337x.to) & [Pirate Bay](https://thepiratebay.party) with a web browser streaming option.
+Python script using BeautifulSoup and Libtorrent to download torrents from [t1337x](https://1337x.to) & [Pirate Bay](https://thepiratebay.party) with a web browser streaming option.

 ----